ff620-ic/complex_lean4_files/README.md

 Level 1: the natural map from the reals to the complexes, is at Complex/Level_01_of_real.lean

 Level 2: sqrt(-1), is at Complex/Level_02_I.lean

+Level 3 and after have not been translated yet.